nghiant3223/handbook/base/database/transaction.md

   - Kill the transaction

 - **Committed**: If a transaction executes all its operations successfully, it is said to be committed.
 All its effects are now permanently established on the database system.

+## BASE properties

+Most NoSQL stores lack true ACID transactions and favor eventual consistency.

+BASE is often used to describe the properties of NoSQL databases.
+In comparison with the CAP Theorem, BASE chooses availability over consistency.

+- Basically available - the system guarantees availability.
+- Soft state - the state of the system may change over time, even without input.
+- Eventual consistency - the system will become consistent over a period of time, given that the system doesn't receive input during that period.